leafo/web_sanitize/README.md

 A Lua library for working with HTML and CSS.
 It can do HTML and CSS sanitization using a whitelist, along with general HTML parsing and transformation.
-It also includes a query-selector syntax (similar to jquery) for scanning HTML.
+It also includes a query-selector syntax (similar to jQuery) for scanning HTML.

 **Security**: This library is used to parse and verify a large amount of untrusted user generated content on production commercial applications.
 It is actively monitored and updated for security issues.
-If you uncover any vulnerabilities contact `leafot@gmail.com` with subject `web\_sanitize security vulnerability`.
-Do not publicly post security vulnerabilities on the Issue Tracker.
+If you uncover any vulnerabilities contact `leafot@gmail.com` with subject `web_sanitize security vulnerability`.
+Do not publicly post security vulnerabilities on the issue tracker.
 When in doubt, send private email.

 * [HTML Sanitizer](#html-sanitizer)